PertEval: Unveiling Real Knowledge Capacity of LLMs with Knowledge-Invariant Perturbations: Abstract

 \section{Abstract}

-Expert-designed close-ended benchmarks serve as vital tools in assessing the knowledge capacity of large language models (LLMs).
+Expert-designed close-ended benchmarks are indispensable in assessing the knowledge capacity of large language models (LLMs).
 Despite their widespread use, concerns have mounted regarding their reliability due to limited test scenarios and an unavoidable risk of data contamination.
 To rectify this, we present \modelname, a toolkit devised for in-depth probing of LLMs' knowledge capacity through \textbf{knowledge-invariant perturbations}.
 These perturbations employ human-like restatement techniques to generate on-the-fly test samples from static benchmarks, meticulously retaining knowledge-critical content while altering irrelevant details.
-Our toolkit further includes a suite of \textbf{transition analyses} that compare performance on raw vs. perturbed test sets to precisely assess LLMs' genuine knowledge capacity.
-Six state-of-the-art LLMs are re-evaluated using \modelname.
-Results reveal significantly inflated performance of the LLMs on raw benchmarks, including an absolute 21\% overestimation for GPT-4.
-Additionally, through a nuanced response pattern analysis, we discover that \modelname retains LLMs' uncertainty to specious knowledge, potentially being resolved through rote memorization and leading to inflated performance.
-We also find that the detailed transition analyses by \modelname could illuminate weaknesses in existing LLMs' knowledge mastery and guide the development of refinement.
-Given these insights, we posit that \modelname can act as an essential tool that, when applied alongside any close-ended benchmark, unveils the true knowledge capacity of LLMs, marking a significant step toward more trustworthy LLM evaluation.
+Our toolkit further includes a suite of \textbf{response consistency analyses} that compare performance on raw vs. perturbed test sets to precisely assess LLMs' genuine knowledge capacity.
+Six representative LLMs are re-evaluated using \modelname.
+Results reveal significantly inflated performance of the LLMs on raw benchmarks, including an absolute 25.8\% overestimation for GPT-4.
+Additionally, through a nuanced response pattern analysis, we discover that \modelname retains LLMs' uncertainty to specious knowledge, and reveals their potential rote memorization to correct options which leads to overestimated performance.
+We also find that the detailed response consistency analyses by \modelname could illuminate various weaknesses in existing LLMs' knowledge mastery and guide the development of refinement.
+Our findings provide insights for advancing more robust and genuinely knowledgeable LLMs.
+Our code is available at \url{https://github.com/aigc-apps/PertEval}.